sphinx-doc/sphinx/doc/markup/para.rst

    .. versionadded:: 0.5
       The short form.

-.. directive:: .. rubric:: title
+.. rst:directive:: .. rubric:: title

    This directive creates a paragraph heading that is not used to create a table of contents node.